Sometimes we include links to online retail stores and sales made through such links may earn us a small commission. For more info, go here.

 Once you’ve applied the paste accurately, you’ll see exactly what makes it so special and why Thermal Grizzly decided to go with this compound.
 The thermal conductivity of this paste is a staggering 73W/mk – over 6 times as much as our top pick.
 You can expect temperatures to lower by more than 10 degrees Celsius compared to stock thermal compounds that come with CPU and GPU coolers.

 Those who know about thermal pastes, know about the famous Arctic Silver 5 as one of the best ones out there.
-Those of you who don’t know, the Arctic Silver brand’s most famous thermal paste is the Arctic Silver 5, which is a Polysynthetic Silver thermal compound.
+For those of you who don’t know, the Arctic Silver brand’s most famous thermal paste is the Arctic Silver 5, which is a Polysynthetic Silver thermal compound.

 It features a 99.9% pure silver composition along with other micronized compounds for thermal conductivity and corrosion resistance.